ImperialCollegeLondon/paricia/docs/Applications/station.md

 The Station is the main component of Paricia.
 Stations own the measurement data, who can view the existing data and add new sets, and captures a lot of metadata on the geographical location of the station, including longitude, latitude and altitude, but also region, basin, ecosystem or area covered.

-It also owns two key parameters used during the data ingestion and the validation process: the **timezone** where the station is located, used to interpret the time of the datasets.
+It also owns another key parameter used during the data ingestion process: the **timezone** where the station is located, used to interpret the time of the datasets.

 !!! warning "Incorrect `timezone`"